Maumagnaguagno/Snake/README.md

 - ``*`` as mouse cell
 - ``#`` as wall cell

-Currently limited to a single snake, snake body cells should be adjacent only to previous and next cells to avoid ambiguity.
+Currently limited to a single snake, snake parts should be adjacent only to previous and next cells to avoid ambiguity.
+Walls are converted to always occupied cells, could also be represented as lack of adjacencies to these cells, which would be harder to manually modify later.
+Multiple problems in this format are already available, they were manually crafted to generate longer solutions or force certain paths for the snake to be able to strike all mice.

-## Execution
+#### Execution
 ```
 ruby pbgenerator.rb [pb1.snake ... pbN.snake]
 ```

-Convert all ``*.snake`` files in the current folder or the ones provided as arguments.
+Convert all ``*.snake`` files in the current folder or the ones provided as arguments to ``*.snake.hddl`` files.

-## Example
+#### Example
 ```
 ruby pbgenerator.rb pb2.snake
 ```